JennyL5/yformatics/higher/chemistry/chemical-changes/controlling-rate-of-reaction/notes.md

 ![Reaction rate graph](rate_graphs.svg)

 Above is the graphs of three reactions that each produce the same volume of product in total.
-However, as we can see by the gradient of each line, the red one will finish first, followed by the bule and then finally the green.
+However, as we can see by the gradient of each line, the red one will finish first, followed by the blue and then finally the green.

 ## Collision theory